paulkottering/al-folio/_pages/about.md

 <br/>
 <br/>

 Please see my film tab for an overview of my '[life in film](https://letterboxd.com/paulkottering/stats/){:target="\_blank"}'.
-I always appreciate film suggestions that I ought to add to my watchlist so please feel free to contact me in any way.
-I recently transferred all my film ratings to [letterboxd](https://letterboxd.com/){:target="\_blank"} and I recommend this social platform for any other film enthusiasts.
+I always appreciate film suggestions that I ought to add to my watchlist so please feel free to contact me.
+I recently transferred all my film ratings to [letterboxd](https://letterboxd.com/){:target="\_blank"} and I recommend this social film platform for any other film enthusiasts.